agregson/fitzlab/protocol_A549_Stim_TNF.md

    - Set pipette to 300 mcL will get about 2 times full
 2. Add 500 mcL of isopropyl alcohol (per 1 mL of TRIzol Reagent used initially) to precipitate RNA
 3. Mix by gently inverting 10 times
+4. Incubate the samples for 10 minutes at RT with the isopropyl alcohol
-4. Apparently can be frozen @ -20C at this stage
+5. Can be frozen @ -20C at this stage

 ### RNA Wash
-1. Incubate the samples for 10 minutes at RT with the isopropyl alcohol
 2. Centrifuge at 12,000xg for 10 minutest at 10C
 3. Discard supernatant
 4. Wash RNA pellet *twice* with 1 mL of 75% EtOH / 25% DPEC (stock see above)